 In case you didn’t match, the first step is the same for US grads and IMGs: do your best to figure out the reason you didn’t match.
 If that reason is not obvious, have an experienced set of eyes, such as your dean or program director, look over your application.
 Ask for honest feedback so you know what to improve.
 Reach out to upperclassmen or classmates who matched and ask for their opinion and applications to use as a comparison.

 Then, work on that reason if you can.
 Perhaps it was the way you conducted yourself during the last interview, or an inadequate explanation for a clinical rotation failure.
 However, sometimes it’s not always a quick fix.
-You can’t change your USMLE step 2 score or all of the sudden acquire 3 new research publications.
-Whatever the reasons are, fix what you can and seriously consider applying for the Supplemental Offer and Acceptance Program (SOAP), which offers unfilled residency positions to eligible unmatched applicants through a series of rounds, learn more about the SOAP in this post.
+You can’t change your USMLE Step 2 score or all of the sudden acquire three new research publications.
+Whatever the reasons are, fix what you can and seriously consider applying for the Supplemental Offer and Acceptance Program (SOAP), which offers unfilled residency positions to eligible unmatched applicants through a series of rounds.

 Helpful Tools

-If you are not interested in SOAP and would rather try your hand again the following year, prepare for a stronger application next cycle with the following:
+If you’re not interested in SOAP and would rather try your hand again the following year, prepare for a stronger application next cycle with the following tips that can help any IMG application regardless of specialty:

 - Gain research experience in the form of publications, presentations or even conference attendance